AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 How to update AWS-IAM-Policy
 ----------------------------------------

-After upgrading a controller software, please also keep your AWS IAM Policies updated to the latest.
+Please also keep your AWS IAM Policies updated to the latest (preferably before upgrading controller software).

 Step 01: Login to your AWS GUI console